lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 The Interop API is accessible through the [`glue.interop`](../../../reference/core/latest/interop/index.html) object.

-To register an Interop method that will be available to all other Glue42 enabled applications, use the [`register()`](../../../reference/core/latest/interop/index.html#API-register) method.
-Provide a name for the method (or a [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) object) and a callback that will handle invocations from client applications:
+To register an Interop method that will be available to all other Glue42 enabled apps, use the [`register()`](../../../reference/core/latest/interop/index.html#API-register) method.
+Provide a name for the method (or a [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) object) and a callback that will handle invocations from client apps:

 ```javascript
 // Required name for the method to register.